 The details of the Post-Hurricane Helene member project were sent to Local Cloth members in an email.
-I captured this information in the screenshots below.
+I captured this information in the screenshots at the bottom of the blog.

 Our Handwork Circle at Local Cloth decided to approach this as a group.
 We discussed it during our online Zoom gathering today.
 We volunteered several ideas and identified felt as a possible medium.
 Several of us have nice collections of felt in different colors.